Codebase Audit

 CLI

-prep audit
+prep opportunities

 REST API